Things to do in Miami

-As it happens in big cities, specially one with as diverse a range of opportunities as Florida, there's a number of things to do.
+As it happens in big cities, especially one with as diverse a range of opportunities as Miami, there's a number of things to do.
 Each different from the next, so there should be something to find no matter what you're into.
-From at shopping, to the art Deco District or pedaling out to Key West for Hemingway's old home.
+From shopping to the art Deco District, or pedaling out to Key West for Hemingway's old home.

 Venetian Pool | Coral Gables

-I did say you'd need a boat to see it all, so charter one and post up at Haulover Sandbar for an all day party.
-Locals and tourists alike drop anchor up on inlet near Sandpur Island, also known as "beer can island" (try not to contribute to this name please?).
-Besides the blues of Biscayne Bay, you'll find a slew of partygoers, families and the shallows and some floating food trucks, should you crave a hotdog.
+We did say you'd need a boat to see it all, so charter one and post up at Haulover Sandbar for an all day party.
+Locals and tourists alike drop anchor up on the inlet near Sandspur Island, also known as "beer can island" (try not to contribute to this name please).
+Besides the blues of Biscayne Bay, you'll find a slew of partygoers, families, pristine shallow water, and some floating food trucks, should you crave a hotdog.

 Dining in Riverside | Riverside

 A less crowded option than the more touristy scene at South Beach, this local spot has seen a fair share of award-winning restaurants and bars pop up here in the last 10 years.
-And given the close proximity to the Miami river while you dine, it makes for a cozy option in terms of waterfront dining.
-Check out our Where to Eat list for a few good options.
+And given the close proximity to the Miami river, it makes for a cozy option in terms of waterfront dining.
+Check out our Miami Restaurants section for a few options.

 PAMM | Omni

-Opened in 2013, Perez Art Museum is boasts of a fully sustainable structure and prides itself on a dedication to collecting international modern and contemporary art.
-A great representation of the Miami culture and arts, the PAMM is great way to spend an afternoon (not to mention pull some Instagram material).
-For an added pointer, the museum has free admission on the first Thursday and on the second Saturday of every month.
+Opened in 2013, Perez Art Museum Miami is housed in a fully sustainable structure and prides itself on a dedication to collecting international modern and contemporary art.
+A great representation of the Miami culture and arts, the PAMM is a great way to spend an afternoon (not to mention pull some Instagram material).
+For an added pointer, the museum has free admission on the first Thursday and the second Saturday of every month.

-Skip the sometimes overcrowded South Beach, head to a less touristy Key Biscayne instead.
-This mostly-residential island of Biscayne Bay will offer an ethereally quiet beach retreat.
-So you can comatose on white sands till day is through.
+Skip the sometimes overcrowded South Beach, and head to a less crowded Key Biscayne instead.
+The mostly residential island of Biscayne Bay will offer an ethereally quiet beach retreat.
+So you can comatose on white sands till the day is through.
 The beach is accessible by bridges from the southern end of the Brickell district.
 Also, for a $1.50 entrance toll fee, you could drive into the “Key,” as referred to by locals, and have a more family-friendly beach experience.

 Vizcaya Museum & Gardens | Coconut Grove

-An eye opening sight and a relic a seemingly different time, this Italian Renaissance-style villa houses a superb collection of European antiques and decorative works from the 16th to 19th centuries.
-They interiors themselves are tour-de-force of elegance and opulence, the structure is both astounding and well worth a visit.
+An eye-opening sight and a relic of a seemingly different time, this Italian Renaissance-style villa houses a superb collection of 16th to 19th century European antiques and decorative works.
+The interiors themselves are tour-de-force of elegance and opulence, making the villa both astounding and well worth a visit.